 Claire Denis’ return to the screen this year evoked a lot of passion from her admirers.
 Even for the best of them, ‘High Life’ proved to be a challenging watch.
 The cryptic space-opera ranked as one of the most bewildering and polarizing movies of the year.
 This human spaceflight exploration saga is surprisingly inherently funny.
 Although Denis has often refrained from actively pursuing any humor veins in her topography, ‘High Life’ is full of them.

-At the very core of her exploration are the value of time and the beauty of inevitability of life to us.
-The doomed spaceship is incompetent to make a return flight back to earth.
+At the very core of her exploration are the value of time and the beauty of the inevitability of life to us.
+The doomed spaceship is unable to make a return flight back to Earth.
 The living occupants can’t seem to figure out a way to escape the suction of the black hole, leaving them with an air of uncertainty in terms of their immediate fates, though the eventual result won’t change.
 Pattinson’s intriguing take on a criminal who has left his guilt behind on earth makes for an exemplary character study.
 With a director like Denis, you can always expect actors to go the extra mile.
 And Pattinson does exactly that.

 His growing stature is only furthered by another complete performance.
 Mia Goth doesn’t have a lot of screen time but reaffirms herself as a major superstar.
-Overall, the sophistication of Claire’s vision might be at once its greatest downfall and biggest temptation.
+Overall, the sophistication of Claire’s vision might be, at once, its greatest downfall and biggest temptation.

 Read More: Best Black Movies of 2019